Joost-Jansen/objective_function_selection_for_ranking/README.md

 ## Research Impact

 Our work contributes to the understanding of LTR model robustness in scenarios with restricted data availability.
-By integrating our findings into allRank, we aim to support both the research community and industry practitioners in developing more resilient LTR models.
+We aim to support both the research community and industry practitioners in developing more resilient LTR models.

 ## Citation